AtheerAPeter/react-iraq-component/README.md

 ![Alt Text](https://i.ibb.co/sPPsFBh/Screenshot-2022-12-17-at-8-07-59-PM.png)

-`react-iraq-component` Provides you with an SVG of Iraq map with the ability to highlight different provinces with different colors.
+`react-iraq-component` Provides you with an SVG of Iraq map with the ability to highlight different provinces in different colors.

 ## Installation